juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 Her lips parted with a ruthless grin as she wetted her lips with her tongue.
 He extended her finger and traced the boy's face in mid-air playfully, "He shall be the first stepping stone.
 Tell me about him, Korr!"

 Being in the Core Formation realm, Korr had little difficulty extending his mana sense to |Inspect| the lad.
-"Foundation Establishment realm, Base stage, just like the Young miss.
+"Foundation Establishment realm, Base stage, just like the Young Miss.
 By my estimate, fourteen to fifteen years old.
 He should be affiliated with Teacher Jeeves-"

 "The 'Polymath'?
 I thought the Battle Maniac and Al Jeeves were bone-deep rivals?
 He would do a favour like this to the man that defeated him?"
 The girl scoffed.
 "How is the boy related to Al Jeeves?"